MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 ---
-title: "Agent scripts in the Omnichannel Administrator app | MicrosoftDocs"
+title: "Agent scripts in the Omnichannel Administration app | MicrosoftDocs"
-description: "Learn about what is agent scripts and how to configure in the Omnichannel Administrator app."
+description: "Learn about what is agent scripts and how to configure in the Omnichannel Administration app."
 keywords: ""
 author: kabala123
 ms.author: kabala